 When approaching a new flooring upgrade in the home, selecting the right color is always a major consideration no matter what flooring material you are leaning towards!
 Whether you love soft, plush carpet, rustic hardwood flooring or wood-look vinyl options, gorgeous surfaces range in a wide array of shades for ultimate design capability.
-As you weigh your options between dark or light flooring, make sure to pay our Kirkland's Flooring experts in our Evans, GA showroom to see all our attractive options in person.
+As you weigh your options between dark or light flooring, make sure to pay our Kirkland's Flooring experts in our Savannah, GA showroom to see all our attractive options in person.
 In the meantime, here are a few valuable tips on how to choose between dark and light floors.

 You should immediately weigh your flooring color choices against the other major design elements in the room including wall colors, countertops, cabinetry, and any major furniture or appliances that you will not be replacing soon.
 In general, it’s always wise to create appropriate contrast in a room, or else the finished design will fall flat.
 In rooms with cabinetry and countertops, you will want all three major materials to balance harmoniously.
 Once your floors are installed, you will not be replacing them for at least a decade!
 Therefore, choosing a dark or light flooring option needs to work well with the permanent colors that are already in place.